velipso/whisky/README.md

 Whisky is a collection of stateless random number generators.
 These can be thought of as tiny hash functions, or pure noise functions.

-Feel free to copy/paste them directly into your projects.
+Feel free to copy/paste them directly into your projects -- all you need is [`whisky.h`](https://github.com/velipso/whisky/blob/main/whisky.h)!
+Everything else in the repo is supplemental.

 I'm in the process of generating tens of thousands of functions, and analyzing them to find the best ones using the [dieharder 3.31.1](http://webhome.phy.duke.edu/~rgb/General/dieharder.php)